peter88213/yw-cnv/docs/help-adv.md

 ## Notes chapters

-This will write yWriter 7 "Notes" chapters with child scenes into a new OpenDocument text document (odt) with invisible chapter and scene sections (to be seen in the Navigator).
+This will write yw7 "Notes" chapters with child scenes into a new OpenDocument text document (odt) with invisible chapter and scene sections (to be seen in the Navigator).
 File name suffix is `_notes`.